Bob Walker (photographer): Early life and education

 Walker grew up and attended public schools in Youngstown, Ohio, where his family had moved from his birthplace of Syracuse, New York.
 He studied at Oberlin College, graduating in 1974.
-There he made a friend of a mutt he named Dog.
+There he made friends with a mutt he named Dog.
 After graduation he drove with Dog across country, entering the San Francisco Bay Area through Altamont Pass.
 He noted that these sensual hills inspired his love for California.

-Career as photographer
+Photography career

 In California Walker began his career as a photographer.
 Poet and friend Jim Mitchell sold Walker his first camera: a Pentax ME.
 Armed with his new camera, Walker traveled to the East Bay hills to capture the natural beauty of the area.
-"I do think I can take credit for getting him interested in photography, but the East bay Hills he discovered on his own...", said Mitchell.
+"I do think I can take credit for getting him interested in photography, but the East Bay hills he discovered on his own...", said Mitchell.

 Walker had one good eye and only partial use of the other.
 He took many of his photos in low light with very slow film, a technique that resulted in landscapes with great depth of field.
 He called the afternoon hour at which he took most of his best photos Magic Hour.
 At this time of day, Walker took advantage of shadows and contrasting light of the sunset.
 The San Francisco Bay Guardian commented that his photos, "conjure up the style of the old masters..."

 Walker credited a photo taken in winter 1982 as a pivotal point in his photographic career.
 One stormy day he was hiking in the rain in his favorite park.
 The sky was completely covered with dark rain clouds above a pastoral landscape of green hills, with Mt.
 Diablo in the distance.
 Seeing the sun beginning to break through the clouds, he quickly rushed to the top of the ridge and captured the image, entitling it as Winter Storm over Marsh Creek.
 He later noted that this was the first time he had envisioned a photo before taking it.